 VA Palo Alto postdoctoral fellows choose a wide range of professional positions and work settings.
-Consistent with the table above, 61% of postdoctoral fellows over the past 7 years (2016-2023) have gone on to professional positions within medical centers.
-The majority of these are working in the VA health care system (48%) and 13% are working in academically-affiliated medical centers, medical schools, or other medical centers.
+Consistent with the table above, 60% of postdoctoral fellows over the past 7 years (2017-2024) have gone on to professional positions within medical centers.
+The majority of these are working in the VA health care system (48%) and 12% are working in academically-affiliated medical centers, medical schools, or other medical centers.
 See below for additional information about professional employment outcomes for former fellows.
 Almost all of our graduating fellows have obtained professional state licensure.
-Several former fellows have attained ABPP Board Certification in a specialty area of practice (6.5%; Clinical Health, Clinical Geropsychology, Clinical Neuropsychology, Rehabilitation Psychology) and several more are in the process of board certification.
+Several former fellows have attained ABPP Board Certification in a specialty area of practice (Clinical Health, Geropsychology, Clinical Neuropsychology, Rehabilitation Psychology) and several more are in the process of board certification.

-Other Clinical Positions include community mental health and clinical contracting services.
-The Other category includes digital health, program development/evaluation, and consultation.
+Other category includes digital health, program development/evaluation, clinical contracting services, and consultation.